avirath-kumar/cicd-pipeline-example/README.md

 ### Pipeline Stages

 1. **Trigger Sources**: Code changes, graph modifications, prompt updates, or online evaluation alerts
-2. **Testing Layers**: Unit tests for individual nodes, integration tests, and end-to-end graph testing
+2. **Testing Layers**: Unit tests for individual nodes, integration tests, end-to-end graph testing, and LangGraph dev server testing
 3. **Evaluation**: Offline evaluations using OpenEvals/AgentEvals with hard and soft assertions
+4. **Quality Gates**: Preview deployments only proceed if all tests pass successfully
-4. **Staging**: Deployment to staging environment for live data testing
+5. **Staging**: Deployment to staging environment for live data testing
-5. **Quality Gates**: Online evaluations on production-like data with trace scoring
 6. **Production**: Promotion to production if all quality thresholds are met
 7. **Monitoring**: Continuous monitoring with alerts and manual review processes

+### Preview Deployment Improvements

+**Smart Preview Deployment:**
+- **Waits for Tests**: Preview deployments only run after all tests pass successfully
+- **Quality Gate**: No wasted deployments on failing code
+- **Cost Optimization**: Only deploy working code to preview environments
+- **Faster Feedback**: Tests run in parallel, deployment waits for success

 ## 📚 Examples